 Dr. Diane Detournay completed her PhD in Feminist Studies at the University of Minnesota with a concentration in post-colonial and transnational feminism, and a secondary expertise in LGBTQ studies.
 Dr. Detournay’s research examines the constitutive role of race and civilizational difference within the liberal feminist tradition, and the rearticulation of racial ideologies within global women’s human rights platforms.
 Her passion for Women's Studies began as early as 2004 when she earned her undergraduate degree in Women's Studies and Art History from the University of Minnesota.
 She teaches WMNS 206, 250, 301, 335, and 406 for the Women's Studies program at the University of Wisconsin-Eau Claire.
 Her passion lies in providing students with the "tools to think critically about power and marginalization in the world."
 In her leisure time, Dr. Detournay enjoys running, baking, and spending time with her family.

 Jeni Haddad graduated from UW-Eau Claire with a double major in women's studies and English literature.
 She then attended Minnesota State University in Mankato, Minnesota and earned her master's degree from the Gender and Women's Studies Program.
 As a graduate student, and later as an adjunct professor, Haddad was able to teach a variety of courses such as Feminist Theory, Woman and Change, and Women and Spirituality.
 She has a deep passion for social justice and currently is engaged in antiviolence works.
-Haddad not only teaches the Women and Violence course but also is Domestic Violence Program director for the Family Support Center in Chippewa Falls.
+Haddad not only leads the Gender and Violence course but is also Domestic Violence Program director for the Family Support Center in Chippewa Falls.